akhi0gupta007/store/README.md

 store
 =====

-Creates the online stores for merchants
+Creates the online stores for merchants.